Sauler89/IWDEE-Tweaks-and-Fixes/README.md

 - Makes all **115 native IWDEE palette gradients** available for each supported range, grouped into readable color families.
 - Automatically removes the previous Dye Kit effect on the same range before applying a new one, so permanent color effects do not accumulate.
 - Includes **Restore Hair Base Color**, **Restore Skin Base Color**, and **Restore All Base Colors**.
 Restoring Hair or Skin returns the underlying base color and restores normal use of the corresponding Appearance color slider.

-The restored base color becomes visibly apparent after closing the Dye Kit dialogue; the underlying reset is already applied when the Restore option is selected.

-Validated in game for item display, right-click dialog access, color application, repeated color changes, base-color restoration and Appearance slider recovery.

 ## Install / compatibility notes